simonepri/datasets-knowledge-embedding/readme.md

 The [datasets](#datasets) can be downloaded from the [release page][release].
 For licensing information, please refer to the original dataset license file.

+If you are using this collection of datasets please consider to start ⭐️ the project to support it.

 ## Datasets format